amm-ds/llamaindex_query_engine_agent/README.md

 LlamaIndex simplifies the process of connecting large language models with external data sources, making it an ideal choice for building robust and scalable AI applications like the NeoGadget X1 information assistant.

 Remember, when in doubt, check the [LlamaIndex documentation](https://docs.llamaindex.ai/en/stable/) for detailed information on available features and best practices!

+Contributions are welcome from the developer community!
+If you have ideas for improvements, bug fixes, or new features, please don't hesitate to submit pull requests or open issues on this GitHub repository.
+Your input is valuable in making this framework even better and more versatile.
+Let's collaborate to push the boundaries of what's possible with LlamaIndex and AI-powered information retrieval!

 Happy coding! 🚀👨‍💻